-This recipe is adapted from Baking with Julia and what’s interesting about it is the technique.
+Best Ever Brownies are from Julia Child’s recipe in Baking with Julia, and what’s interesting about the recipe is the technique.
 Half of the egg/sugar mixture goes directly into the chocolate mixture, while the other half is beaten to double its volume and then folded in.
 The recipe also calls for an ungreased pan.
 I believe that has something to do with the fact the brownies need to stick to the sides of the pan to bake properly and that if you grease the pan, they’ll pull away from the sides.
 But I’m not sure about that and since I don’t like scraping brownies from pans, I just lined the pan with ungreased foil.
 That way, the brownies could stick to side of the pan and bake properly and I could lift them up and peel off the foil once set.
 It worked out fine.

 Julia’s Best-Ever Brownies

 1 1/4 cups sifted all-purpose flour (5 oz/145 grams) — measure after sifting

 4 ounces (114 grams) unsweetened chocolate, coarsely chopped